At a Glance

 4. Measure one element or action at a time

-Write individual rating scale questions for each task that your participants perform.
-If you’re worried about participants mistaking the second question as a duplicate, you can always capitalize the task you are asking participants to rate, for additional emphasis.
+Write individual rating scale questions for each task that your contributors perform.
+If you’re worried about contributors mistaking the second question as a duplicate, you can always capitalize the task you are asking contributors to rate, for additional emphasis.

 Want to try out Rating Scale questions for yourself?